 Something felt different about climbing Human Chew Toy this time.
 Maybe there were better rests.
 Maybe I knew what I was doing this time.
 Maybe I just felt more confident to try hard.
 It was almost instinctive when I placed my arm in to chicken wing and slowly started lowering the rest of my body.
 Unlike my first attempt, turning upside down in the crack felt naturally easy this time.
 I took a breath and let go.
 The invert went so much smoother than any I’d ever tried.
 I’d like to think that my technique got better with some practice, but honestly?
 I was so determined this time.
 I felt confident that it would go.

-I moved quickly, thinking about the edge of the lip.
-It was a perfect corner that I could sit up into and grab—all I had to do was just sit up into it.
-I hit it on the first go and pulled myself up higher until I could throw my left arm inside of the crack as my right leg dropped out.
-And then, in went my right arm for a glorious double chicken wing, and it was the most secure thing I have ever felt.
+I moved quickly to the edge of the lip.
+It was a perfect corner that I could make one sit-up move into.
+In went my right arm for a glorious double chicken wing, and it was the most secure thing I have ever felt.

-Excited to tell Kirk that I’d finally redpointed the beast, I’d sent him a very happy text message and he was kind enough to confirm that HCT had not seen a female ascent, nor any attempts or interest that he was aware of.
+Excited to tell Kirk that I’d finally redpointed the beast, I’d sent him a very happy text message and he was kind enough to confirm that Human Chew Toy had never seen a female ascent.
+I was the first.
 Very few people of either gender had climbed it, and he was proud to be with me in the small club of those who had sent it, and those that it would appeal to.